mtch99/Ballerz/README.md

 ## Branch Purpose
 Test this scenario:
-    4) I want to see the attendants list
+    4) I want to see the UserProfile list

 ## Next
 Test these scenarios: